DimaKosy/MusicVisuals/README.md

 - There is an example visualiser called MyVisual in the example package
 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

-# Description of the assignment
+# Description Of The Assignment

 # Instructions